 ⚙️ Take a look at this demo to see how the iubenda Privacy Controls and Cookie Solution works.

-The ePrivacy Directive 2002/58/EC (or Cookie Law) was established to put guidelines and expectations in place for electronic privacy, including email marketing and cookie usage, and it still applies today.
-You can think of the ePrivacy Directive as currently “working alongside” the GDPR in a sense, rather than being repealed by it.
+The ePrivacy Directive 2002/58/EC (or Cookie Law) was established to put guidelines in place for the protection of electronic privacy, including email marketing and cookie usage, and it still applies today.

-Directives set certain agreed-upon goals and guidelines in place with member states being free to decide how to make these directives into national legislation.
+Directives, generally speaking, set certain agreed-upon goals and guidelines in place with Member States being mandated to implement these directives into national legislation..